 - Actual biodegradation must take place, meaning that microorganisms consume the product at a rate similar to other, well-known compostable materials.

 - The products left at the end of the composting process must not harm or diminish plant growth.

-This means that just 10% will return to the soil as compost and the majority will enter our atmosphere as a greenhouse gas (yikes).
+This means that just 10% will return to the soil as compost and the majority will enter our atmosphere as greenhouse gas emissions.

-This is all based on perfect compostability, using a high-heat industrial composting facility, rather than a home compost bin that can’t reach such high temperatures.
+BUT (and it’s a big but), all this is based on perfect compostability, using a high-heat industrial composting facility—not an indoor compost bin that can’t reach high temperatures.